History of the Montreal Canadiens: 2009–present: Molson family acquires team

 For the 2020–21 NHL season, the Canadiens were paired with the other six Canada-based squads in the North Division, a temporary set-up while the league operated its season amidst the health crisis.
 In the midst of the season, Julien was fired on February 24, 2021, and was replaced by assistant coach Dominique Ducharme.
 Montreal took the last of four playoff spots in the North, facing their top-seeded rivals from Toronto in the first round.
 It was the first playoff matchup between the Canadiens and Maple Leafs since 1979.
 Toronto jumped out to a 3–1 series lead, but the Canadiens responded with three consecutive victories, the first two coming in overtime.
 Montreal swept the third-seeded Winnipeg Jets in four games, earning the last victory on an overtime goal by Tyler Toffoli.
-In the following round, Montreal defeated the Vegas Golden Knights with a game six overtime goal by Artturi Lehkonen, advancing to its first Stanley Cup Finals appearance since 1993.
+In the following round, Montreal defeated the Vegas Golden Knights with a game six overtime goal by Artturi Lehkonen, advancing to its first Stanley Cup Final appearance since 1993.
 The Canadiens also became the first Canadian team to advance to the finals since 2011.
 The run would end however with the Canadiens losing in the Finals to the Tampa Bay Lightning in five games.

 On July 23, 2021, Bergevin announced that the Canadiens were "proud to select" Logan Mailloux with the 31st pick of the 2021 NHL entry draft.
 Mailloux had been convicted of sexual misconduct in a Swedish court for distributing a sexually-explicit image of an 18-year-old woman to his teammates without her consent.
 Further, Mailloux had previously announced that he was withdrawing from the draft, on the grounds that he lacked the "maturity and character" required to "earn the privilege" of being drafted.
 Canadian Prime Minister Justin Trudeau, a lifelong Canadiens fan, announced that he was "deeply disappointed" by Bergevin's decision to select Mailloux, and stated that the selection demonstrated a lack of judgment on the part of the Canadiens.
 Isabelle Charest, Quebec's Minister for the Status of Women, expressed that she was also surprised and disappointed by the pick.